Importance sampling for a simple Markovian intensity model using subsolutions: Importance sampling

 \subsection{Basics of importance sampling}

-Importance sampling is the method to simulate a system under different dynamics, i.e., probability distribution, than in the original model.
+Importance sampling is the method to simulate a system under different dynamics, i.e.\ probability distribution, than in the original model.
 In the present setting the task is to estimate the probability $p_n = \Prob (X^n(T) \in D_z)$, where $\Prob$ describes the original dynamics for the process $X^n$.
-To perform importance sampling, consider different dynamics and the associated probability measure $\bar{ \bQ} ^n$, $\Prob \ll \bar{\bQ} ^n$ (on an appropriate part of the state space).
-One sample of the importance sampling estimator, denoted by $\widehat p _n$, is the indicator of the event times the Radon-Nikodym derivative associated with the change of measure from $\Prob$ to $\bar{ \bQ} ^n$,
+To perform importance sampling, consider different dynamics and the associated probability measure $\bar{ \bQ} ^n$ such that $\Prob \ll \bar{\bQ} ^n$; \PN{ it is enough for the absolute continuity to hold on a sub-$\sigma$-algebra that contains an appropriate part of the state space, e.g. in this case the set $D_z$}.
+One sample of the importance sampling estimator, denoted by $\widehat p _n$, is the indicator function of the event times the Radon-Nikodym derivative associated with the change of measure from $\Prob$ to $\bar{ \bQ} ^n$:

-where $ X ^n$ now has dynamics according to $\bar{ Q} ^n$.
-Including the Radon-Nikodym derivative ensures that $\widehat p _n$ is an unbiased estimator of $p_n$,
+where $ X ^n$ now has dynamics according to $\bar{ \bQ} ^n$.
+Including the Radon-Nikodym derivative ensures that $\widehat p _n$ is an unbiased estimator of $p_n$:

-To choose what alternative measure $\bar{ \bQ} ^n$ to use we need a measure of efficiency.
-Unbiasedness of the estimator $\widehat p _n$ sugests that efficiency can be measured in terms of the second moment of $\widehat p_n$; a smaller second moment corresponds to a more efficient algorithm.
-Hence, the aim is to choose a sampling distribution that minimizes this second moment with respect to the sampling distribution, whilst still being feasible to implement (cf.\ the optimal zero-variance change of measure \cite{asmussen2007}).
+Choosing a suitable alternative measure $\bar{ \bQ} ^n$ requires a measure of efficiency. \PN{The standard measure of efficiency for unbiased estimators is the relative error,

+where a smaller relative error corresponds to a more efficient algorithm.
+By considering the square of $\textrm{RE} (\widehat p_n)$ and writing out the definition of the variance, we see that minimising the relative error amounts to minimising the second moment $E _{\bar{\bQ} ^n} [\widehat p_n ^2]$.
+The aim is therefore to choose a sampling distribution that minimises the second moment whilst still being feasible to implement (cf.\ the optimal zero-variance change of measure \cite{asmussen2007}).

 How small can we hope for the second moment to be?
-The exponential rate of decay of $p_n$ is governed by the large deviation principle of Theorem \ref{thm:LD}.
-By Jensen's inequality, $\E _{\bar{\bQ}^n} [\widehat p _n ^2] \geq p_n ^2$ and it follows that
+By Jensen's inequality, $E _{\bar{\bQ}^n} [\widehat p _n ^2] \geq p_n ^2$ and using the large deviation principle of Theorem \ref{thm:LD} we have

 where $U$ is defined in \eqref{eq:LDvar}.
-This lower bound for the logarithmic asymptotics of $\widehat p _n ^2$ holds true for any sampling distribution $\bar{\bQ}^n$.
-A particular choice is said to be \emph{asymptotically optimal} if the corresponding upper bound holds as well, that is if for that $\bar \bQ ^n$,
+This lower bound for the logarithmic asymptotics of $\widehat p _n ^2$ holds true for any $\bar{\bQ}^n$.
+A given $\bar{\bQ} ^n$ is said to be \emph{asymptotically optimal} if the corresponding upper bound holds as well, that is if